sylwestergladki/Car-rental/README.md

 ## How to use?

 To send request use a Postman.
 The app supports HTTP methods.
 The requests have to be in JSON format.
+- You can add car, user and rental
+- You can modify a car's properties
+- You can delete car, user and rental
+- You cannot rent a car which is already in rent

 for endpoint `/cars`
 - GET method - return a list of cars